telepresenceio/telepresence/howtos/upgrading.md

 telepresence version
 ```

+### Upgrading Telepresence of version 2.0.1 or older

+The traffic-manager must be uninstalled manually.
+This can be done using `telepresence uninstall --everything` _before_ the upgrade or by using `kubectl delete svc,deploy traffic-manager`.

 ## Installing Older Versions of Telepresence

 Use the following URLs to install an older version, replacing `x.x.x` with the version you want.